BBC Scotland's Hogmanay: 2019–present: Hogmanay

 In 2019, the format changed and Hogmanay Live was renamed to Hogmanay with the outgoing year added at the end, the first edition was presented by Calman, Clarke and Irons, and was not filmed live.

-The 2020 programme was again hosted by Calman and was pre-recorded without a studio audience.
+The 2020 programme was again hosted by Calman and was pre-recorded without a studio audience due to COVID-19.
 It was announced that Stirling Council would team up with BBC Scotland to organise a firework display over the Wallace Monument and Stirling Castle which would be broadcast on the programme from midnight.

 The 2021 programme saw Calman axed from the presenting line-up and replaced by Edith Bowman and Amy Irons.
 Again, the programme was pre-recorded but for the first time, saw the return of a studio audience.